danielagg/personal-blog-astro/src/content/blog/serverless-edge-pt1.md

 ![Alt text](https://blog.danielagg.com/assets/serverless_1_dark.png)

 As with most thing in software engineering, whether the idea to go serverless is a good one depends on your circustances.
 It might be a no brainer to go with it, if you are an indie developer or startup, with a few hundred users, who ocassionally might call one of your APIs.
 You could end up with a monthly bill of cents, while providing the same experience to your users as with a more traditional VPS.
-Case in point calls to mind <a href="https://www.youtube.com/watch?v=kqHYN1Y7pIc&t=41s" target="_blank">Brandon Minnick's recent talk at NDC Oslo</a>, in which he explains how he hosts the backend of his personal mobile apps on AWS Lambdas, for less than the price of a single coffee, each month.
+Case in point calls to mind <a href="https://www.youtube.com/watch?v=kqHYN1Y7pIc&t=41s" target="_blank">Brandon Minnick's recent talk at NDC Oslo</a>, in which he explains how he hosts the backend of his personal mobile apps on AWS Lambdas (an extremely popular choice to host serverless functions), for less than the price of a single coffee per each month.

 However, if you have been building monoliths, with hundreds of APIs, this might still sound crazy - surely, if our thousands of users per minute, hitting up thousands of APIs, the cost of this would be unimaginable!
 And you do have a point - this post you are reading right now was written weeks after Amazon Prime Video came out with an <a href="https://www.primevideotech.com/video-streaming/scaling-up-the-prime-video-audio-video-monitoring-service-and-reducing-costs-by-90" target="_blank">impressively transparent post of their own</a>, in which they detail how they migrated one of their solutions from a distributed, serverless architecture to a classic monolith, reducing their cost by 90%.
 Let's address this point now.

 ## Scalability

 Of course, going serverless is not only for small projects.
-In hindsight, Amazon Prime's huge project didn't benefit going serverless with their huge solution, due to their unique bottlenecks, but this does not mean that serverless solution does not scale.
-Since we are not managing the instances of the servers, when the traffic hitting our serverless functions increase, they will auto-increase to facility the higher load.
-Vice versa, when the traffic decreases, they scale down, even to being completely idle, charging nothing (as in a pay-as-you-go model of charging).
-With traditional, managed servers, this might be a bit more challenging, especially if auto-scaling is not available.
+In hindsight, Amazon Prime's huge project didn't benefit from going serverless with their solution, due to their unique bottlenecks related to processing every frame in a video, but this does not mean that serverless solutions do not scale.
+Since we are not managing the instances of the servers, when the traffic hitting our serverless functions increase, our cloud provide will auto-scale our function to facility the higher load.
+Vice versa, when the traffic decreases, they scale it down, even to not running at all, charging nothing (as in a pay-as-you-go model).
+With traditional, managed servers, this might be a bit more challenging to replicate, especially if auto-scaling is not available.

 ### Avoiding unexpected bills from autoscale

-Since our serverless solution autoscales depending on how much traffic it gets, it is a fair question to ask what happens if an unexpectedly large amount of requests starts to hit our functions, in worst case with a malicious indent, trying to DDoS our system.
+Since our serverless solution autoscales depending on how much traffic it gets, it is a fair question to ask what happens if an unexpectedly large amount of requests start to hit our functions, in worst case with a malicious indent, trying to DDoS our system.
 With the pay-as-you-go model, this could ramp up a rather large invoice at the end of the month.
-In early 2023, there was quite a discussion around this topic on tech Twitter, as multiple open source products, probably most notably ping.gg, an online video-call product was getting 1 TB of traffic going through in a 20 minute window.
+In early 2023, there was quite a discussion around this topic on tech Twitter, as multiple open source products, probably most notably <a href="https://ping.gg/" target="_blank">ping.gg</a>, an online video-call startup was getting 1 TB of traffic going through in a 20 minute window.
 At the end of the day, with sensible cost-capping, budget alerting and quote-limits, having our bills sky-rocket should not happen, as most cloud providers do offer these features.
 Rate limiters and throttling are also approaches that could be useful in avoiding situation like so.
-Of course, there are and probably always will be horror stories of unexpectedly high bills, but if the above mentioned steps are considered, deploying a serverless architecture should not be any scarier than provisioning a standard server.
+Of course, there are (and probably always will be) horror stories of unexpectedly high bills, but if the above mentioned steps are considered, deploying a serverless system should not be any scarier than provisioning a standard server.

 ## Cold starts

-spin up when request is received
-[User makes request -> request goes to the server (large, but depends, eg. C#'s) -> cold start -> ORM spins up, connects to DB -> query the DB -> render/format output -> response sent back to the user]

-Warm start: lamba hangs around after a request is done, with state persisted, and if another request comes, we already have an instance running.
-Meh.
+One of the biggest considerations about this architecture if probably the infamous cold-starts.
+Whenever a request is received, a new instance of our function spins up.
+This obviously takes time.
+If we connect to a database inside our function, establishing the SSL/TLS connection would add to the time.
+Referencing again Brandon Minnick's presentation, he noted the following numbers, for ARM64 architectures:

+- 50th percentile for:

+  - .NET 6: 873ms
+  - .NET 7: 372ms

+- 90th percentile for:

+  - .NET 6: 909ms
+  - .NET 7: 435ms

+Most cloud providers offer a 'warm start' solution, to mitigate this problem: after an instance of our function spins up, it hangs around for a few minutes (usually 10-15), to serve any other incoming requests.
+This can reduce the start up time, since there is no need to provision a new instance of the server, neither to establish the SSL/TLS connection to a database, since we can "reuse" the previous server.
+Using Brandon's statistics, for warm starts, the numbers change as:

+- 50th percentile for:

+  - .NET 6: 5.5ms
+  - .NET 7: 6.7ms

+- 90th percentile for:

+  - .NET 6: 9.2ms
+  - .NET 7: 12.5ms

 ## Stateless

-Avoiding state enables serverless to be ephemeral, to scale out, and to provide resiliency without a central point of failure.
-Adding state can complicate the solution and make it harder to scale.

-Store state in a database, like SQL or CosmosDB.

-WRite to FS?
-Fucked.
-System level stuff?
-Nope.
-Stateless development. also good: memory leaks! when writing big monoliths, if you are not using RUst (lol), it will come back to bite you. but, if you spin up a server and throw it away after 1 request, this becomes an irrelevant concern (that 'what ifs' might still haunt you)
+We also need to keep in mind the implicit attribute of being stateless, when our servers are short lived.
+We simply cannot persist state, since our servers will be dropped in minutes.
+This, however, is the key that enables our solution to be ephemeral, and also to scale out and be resilient, without a clear point of failure.
+Just think about memory leaks - in my experience, this is always ends up being quite a pain to deal with, as it's difficult to see the root cause.
+In one of my previous projects, we even decided to restart our backend server every midnight, to avoid the creeping memory leaks.
+While it might feel a bit dirty, we simply do not need to care _that much_ about potential memory leaks, if our servers die off after serving a single request, anyway.

+Of course, state can (and should) still be persisted, where most of the time a database is a sensible choice (keeping in mind that we cannot read or write from the filesystem in a serverless function).

 ## What can't be done?

+There are some obvious usecases where serverless is clearly not the answer:

-- any long running stuff/long compute: Short run times make it easier for the serverless provider to free up resources as functions end and share functions across hosts.
-Most cloud providers limit the total time your function can run to around 10 minutes.
+- Any long running process: most cloud providers limit the total time our functions can run (to around 10 minutes).
-- websockets? we'd want to keep that open, stateful -> but serverless is fast, quick to spin up and die, not hang around --> workarounds exist, like AWS API gateway, but limitations, eg. 2 hour connection duration
+- Websockets: since they are also long running, stateful, using them in a serverless environment can be tricy.
+Workarounds do exist, like AWS API gateway, but there are limitations, for example a 2 hour connection duration.
-- stateful stuff
+- Anything that requires to be locally stateful
-- system/file system IO
+- System/file system IOs

-## Serverless data, databases

-- what if we deploy a server in Australia, but our DB is in West EU?
-Server is close to the user, but if our frontend calls 1 server call, but the serverless function calls multiple requests to the DB (get authorizations, get profile information, get avatar, get notifications, etc -> return user entity) --> poor server does round trips from AUs to EU, rather than if we had the server close to the database, than 1 call from AUS to EU, then 5 inner-EU calls

-Azure Cosmos DB
-Vercel Serverless Functions
-AWS?

 # Build and deploy a simple serverless function